Alcohol on a Low Carb Diet!

 How and Why Alcohol Affects Us

-Alcohol is actually the fourth macronutrient, providing our body with 7 calories per gram.
-Read all about macronutrients to familiarize yourself.
+“…alcohol molecules slow down signals from the brain for actions such as walking and talking” Alcohol is actually the fourth macronutrient, providing our body with 7 calories per gram.
+If you aren’t familiar with macronutrients, you can read more about macronutrients here.
 Since alcohol is not needed for survival and is considered toxic to humans, it’s ignored under this umbrella of essential macronutrients.

 When we ingest alcohol (in the form of ethanol), our body begins to work to metabolize it, or destroy/break it down to get energy.
 Since alcohol is toxic to our bodies, we begin to metabolize it as soon as possible.
 The tipsy feeling we get is the alcohol being metabolized.
 Since alcohol molecules are water and fat soluble, they’re able to pass through and be delivered to pretty much all parts of our body, most importantly, our brain and liver.
 About 98% of the alcohol we consume is processed in the liver; the rest is excreted through urine, sweat and even breathing!